John 5:3-4 The Troubling of the Water

 One of many Bible critics who do not believe that ANY Bible in ANY language IS or ever was the complete and infallible words of God is Dave Miller, Phd.
 He is the Executive Director of Apologetics Press.

-He has written an article criticizing the reading found in the King James Bible, in which he says: “The ultimate answer to this challenge to the Bible's integrity is found in the fact that the last part of John 5:3 and the entirety of verse four were not a part of the original inspired autograph by John.
+He has written an article criticizing the reading found in the King James Bible, in which he says: "The ultimate answer to this challenge to the Bible's integrity is found in the fact that the last part of John 5:3 and the entirety of verse four were NOT a part of the original inspired autograph by John.
 The oldest, most reliable manuscripts omit the words, and with near unanimity scholars agree that the preponderance of the evidence shows its spurious status to be "virtually certain" (Metzger, 1971, p.
 209).
 Renowned Greek scholar A.T.
-Robertson observed: "It is a relief to many to know that the verse is spurious" (1932, 5:79).”
+Robertson observed: "It is a relief to many to know that the verse is spurious" (1932, 5:79)."

-Note: It is so funny to hear these scholarly types discussing “the Bible’s integrity” when none of them actually believes that any Bible or any text in any language out there in print is now the complete and inerrant word of God.
+Note: It is so funny to hear these scholarly types discussing "the Bibles integrity" when none of them actually believes that any Bible or any text in any language out there in print is now the complete and inerrant word of God.

-Mr. Miller often quotes from the NKJV in his articles, yet he obviously does not believe even the book he quotes from is the pure word of God.
+Mr. Miller often quotes from the NKJV in his articles, yet he obviously does not believe even the "bible" he quotes from is the pure word of God.
 You see, his own NKJV also contains the very words Mr. Miller criticizes as being spurious and uninspired.